Guyra Weather News Archive

 wake of a cold front which passed through the region on the 7th.

-33.8 mm it was the lowest June-July-August rainfall since 1888 (24.9 mm).
+June-July-August rainfall since 1888 (24.9 mm).

 AUGUST SNOWFALLS - 10th & 11th August - Very